The Fruit Of The Spirit Is Love (Part 4. Love's Aspect - Forbearance)

 Love's Aspect Forbearance.

-When I go to the movies, some of my favorites are ones that have elements where the "little" guy, the down-trodden, wins.
+When I go to the movies, some of my favorites are ones that have elements where the "little" guy, the downtrodden, wins.
 You know the kind - where some sort of revenge is worked out.
-I can't help it, it appeals to me to see those who are hurt get vindicated and those who wronged them get their come-uppance.
-In the back of my mind though, is the niggling thought that somehow love has been circumvented.
+I can't help it, it appeals to me to see those who are hurt get vindicated and those who wronged them get their comeuppance.
+In the back of my mind, though, is the niggling thought that somehow love has been circumvented.
 I hear "vengeance is Mine sayeth the Lord" in my head.
 But in my flesh, it feels so good to put someone in their place, to teach a lesson.
-I love the humiliation given in the turn around.
+I love the humiliation given in the turnaround.
 The Lord is still working His will in my life and deals with me when I go down this road in my mind, or if I ever tried to do this thing for real.
 I know that His will is to practice long-suffering, especially toward my brothers in the faith.
 One can see this principle is getting less and less common, even in Christian circles.
-Teachers teach things contrary to the concept and some kids I know have no idea even what the word means.
+Teachers teach things contrary to the concept of forbearance.
+Many young people have no idea even what the word means.
 There are Christians that I know that think that long-suffering is wrong and no one should even give it credence.
 They see the concept at work as weakness.

 "Beloved, do not avenge yourselves, but rather give place to wrath; for it is written, "Vengeance is Mine, I will repay," says the Lord."
 (Romans 12:19)

 "A new commandment I give to you, that you love one another.
 By this all will know that you are My disciples, if you have love for one another."
 (John 13:34-35)